joeromero/docs/maps_api.md

 }
 ```

-If you use JSONP 200 HTTP code is always returned so the javascript client can receive the error
+If you use JSONP 200 HTTP code is always returned so the javascript client can receive the error.

 ## CORS support

-All the endpoints which migth be accessed using a web browser add CORS headers and allow OPTIONS
+All the endpoints which might be accessed using a web browser add CORS headers and allow OPTIONS method.
-method.

 # Maps API